What will you choose? Axe tossing or grape stomping?

 But the festivities don’t stop there.
 In between stomping heats, and throughout the day, you can take a stroll around historic Main Street and enjoy the energetic Gold Rush Street Fair, boutique shops, great restaurants and live entertainment.
 Murphys is home to many award winning wineries and their tasting rooms (more than 20) are right there, just a few steps away from each other.

-So if you are looking for the ultimate day trip this fall head to Calaveras County on the first Saturday in October for one day, two fun events.
+So if you are looking for the ultimate day trip this fall head to Calaveras County on the first Saturday in October for three fun events over the course of one day.

 For more information about the Lumberjack Day visit: West Point Lumberjack Day’s Facebook page